Opens: August 1

 Deadline: November 1

 The American Fellowship program began in 1888, a time when women were discouraged from pursuing an education.
-It is the largest AAUW Fellowship program and the oldest non-institutional source of graduate funding for women in the United States.
+It is AAUW’s largest fellowship program and the oldest non-institutional source of graduate funding for women in the United States.

 For questions or technical support, please email email@example.com.